 Carl Linnaeus – the Southerner who caught Uppsala’s heart

 On 23 May 1707, a baby was born on the countryside of Småland in the southern parts of Sweden.
 This baby was later on going to be called the flower king.
 You could tell, since he had great interests of fauna and flora at an early age.
-By the age of 21, he was signed up for studies at Lund University, where he could truly indulge in the subject.
+By the age of 21, he was signed up for studies at Lund University.
 But soon afterwards, Carl Linnaeus moved his studies to the university of Uppsala, where he, according to his old schoolteacher the botanist, would learn so much more about it.

 The rest is history.
 The qualifications of Carl Linnaeus are many, but the most famous one might be his scientific classification of plants, animals and minerals.
 He also became Rector of Uppsala University in 1750 and was granted nobility seven years later.
 But before all of this, he dedicated several years to traveling, during which time he made many discoveries while investigating the behaviour of all living things.
 So in the true spirit of Carl von Linné, we encourage you to step out and explore all of the many Linnean experiences Uppsala has to offer!